Hipo/macaron/README.md

 ### local.properties

-Add bintray username and bintray api key to `local.properties` as shown below;
+To publish manually, add bintray username and bintray api key to `local.properties` as shown below;

 ```
 bintrayUser=
 bintrayApiKey=
 ```

+**OR**

+Add `BINTRAY_USER` and `BINTRAY_API_KEY` secret variables to Bitrise if they are not already added and let the Bitrise handle publishing.

 ### build.gradle (library module)
 Add snippet below at the end of the build.gradle file in library module.

 ```
-// Uncomment the line below if you get Javadoc error while running `./gradlew install`
-// tasks.withType(Javadoc).all { enabled = false }
 apply from: 'https://raw.githubusercontent.com/Hipo/macaron/46272b328713c80bcbbf25e97431e647a16836de/publish/publish.gradle'
 ```